 You do not need to wait for anyone else’s permission to begin.”

-Economics is a key feature to Terrestrial politics, but we will wait until our next essay to dive into that as a future way out of Four Economic Futures.
+Economics is a key feature of Terrestrial politics, but we will wait until our last essay in the E-Book to dive into that as a future way out of Four Economic Futures.
 Monbiot champions Doughnut Economics, participatory budgeting, and increasing each citizen’s feeling of owning the system.
-But the most important feature Monbiot says of a politics of belonging and community should be “powers & responsibility are handed to the smallest political unit that can be reasonably discharge them.
+But the most important feature, Monbiot says of a politics of belonging and community, should be “powers & responsibility are handed to the smallest political unit that can reasonably discharge them.
 This principle, known as subsidiarity, is widely accepted in theory, but seldom deployed in practice.”

 The hardest questions of our times are too important to be left to economists alone, but the answers should belong to each and every Terrestrial.
 “Democratic power should be grounded in actual choice and consent, rather than in the imagined permission that political systems presumptuously grant themselves,” says Monbiot.

 Constitutional conventions, sortition - or choosing most delegates by lot, and proportional representation all make cameos in how we could achieve real democratic power.
-Monbiot proposes a “directly elected world parliament” that would oversee all institutions and hold them to account because “global bodies have no more right than any other to operate without explicit public consent.”
-There are two possible responses to the power shift at the global level; to seek to repatriate it, or to seek to democratize it.
-Global governance is NOT the same as global government.
+Monbiot proposes a “directly elected world parliament” that would oversee all institutions and hold them accountable because “global bodies have no more right than any other to operate without explicit public consent.”
+There are two possible responses to the power shift at the global level; to seek to repatriate it or to seek to democratize it.
+Global governance is NOT the same as a global government.

-Klaus, Latour, Mobiot, and Scialabba seem to be doing the most they can to further the latter.
-Maybe not specifically “global democracy” - whatever that might be - but they for sure are trying to democratize the power that each individual being or Terrestrial has for itself.
+Klaus, Latour, Monbiot, and Scialabba seem to be doing the most they can to further the latter.
+Maybe not specifically “global democracy” - whatever that might be - but they are trying to democratize the power that each individual being or Terrestrial has for itself.